Package Leaflet: Information for the User

 Store the vials in the outer packaging to protect them from light.

-The addition to the perfusion solution must take place immediately before administration.
+Adding to the infusion solution should take place immediately before administration.

-Stability in physical and chemical use of Natrovit powder for perfusion solution EFG has been demonstrated for 24 hours after reconstitution with 5 ml of injectable water, 5 ml of 0.9% sodium chloride, and 5 ml of 5% dextrose, and storage at 25 ± 2°C and under refrigeration conditions.
-From a microbiological point of view, the medication must be used immediately.
-Otherwise, the previous storage times and conditions before use are the responsibility of the user and, generally, should not exceed 24 hours at a temperature between 2 °C and 8 °C, unless reconstitution/dilution, etc. has been carried out in controlled and validated aseptic conditions.
+Physical and chemical stability of Natrovit powder for solution for infusion EFG has been demonstrated for 24 hours after reconstitution with 5 ml of water for injection, 5 ml sodium chloride 0.9%, and 5 ml glucose 5% and storage at 25 ± 2°C and under refrigeration conditions.
+From a microbiological point of view, the medicine should be used immediately.
+Otherwise, the times and conditions of storage prior to use are the responsibility of the user and, as a general rule, should not exceed 24 hours at a temperature between 2°C and 8°C, unless the reconstitution/dilution, etc., has been carried out under controlled and validated aseptic conditions.

-Natrovit should not be used if the solution is not transparent or the vial is not intact.
+Natrovit should not be used if the solution is not clear or the vial is not intact.

-Since this product will be administered by healthcare professionals, they will be responsible for the correct storage of the product both before and during use, as well as its proper disposal.
+Since this product will be administered by healthcare professionals, they will be responsible for the proper storage of the product both before and during its use, as well as for its proper disposal.

 all-rac-alpha-Tocopherol (vitamin E) | 10.20 mg |